 The Rural Procedural Grants Program provides financial support to maintain and enhance the clinical skills of GPs and locums who deliver:

 - unsupervised anaesthetics, obstetrics and / or surgery in hospitals located in ACGC-RA 2-5 locations

 - unsupervised emergency medicine in 24-hour triaging Accident and Emergency facilities located in ASGC-RA 2-5 locations.

 This financial support is offered as a grant of $2000 per day for up to 10 days of training per financial year for procedural GPs and for up to 3 days of training per financial year for GPs providing hospital based emergency services.

-GPs who attend a CEMP workshop may be eligible for these training grants but they must be registered in the grants programs prior to attending the workshop.
-For further information please visit /education/rural-programs/training-grants/ or phone 1800 636 764 or email firstname.lastname@example.org.
+GPs who work in a rural or remote location and attend a CEMP workshop may be eligible for these training grants but they must be registered in the grants programs prior to attending the workshop.
+For further information please visit /education/rural-programs/training-grants/ or phone 1800 636 764 or email email@example.com.